 What does “unfulfilling” actually mean?

-“Unfulfilling” means something that fails to satisfy or meet your needs or expectations, leaving you feeling disappointed or empty.
+“Unfulfilling” means something that fails to satisfy your needs or expectations, leaving you feeling disappointed, empty, or lacking purpose.

 Is “unfulfilling” always negative?